the really hard part about being single at 30.

 What search should we go on?

-Finding our worth.
-Not our deficiencies in time of our sensitive teeter-tottering.
+Finding our worth, not our deficiencies (especially in this sensitive time of teeter-tottering).

-I’ve made the mistake (way too) many times where I let the first scenario get to me.
-If I was rejected, I’d be devastated and curious as to how on earth someone could also have that amazing dates(s) and not understand/care to lose the connection we just had?!
+I’ve made the mistake (way too) many times where I let the second scenario get to me.
+If I was rejected, I’d be hard on myself and devastated that someone didn’t care to lose the “great” connection I thought we had.

-Then I think back to the many men where I’ve probably done the exact same thing back.
-They had a completely lovely night and I knew I wasn’t going to develop anything more than that one swipe right or drink(s) for the night.
+Then I think back to the many men where I’ve probably done the same.
+Perhaps they had a completely rockstar night and I knew I wasn’t going to develop anything more than that one swipe right or drink(s) for the night.
 Fit and circumstance.

-My little brother, one of the wisest souls I've ever met, sent me this text once that I read when I'm feeling on The Verge.
+My little brother, one of the wisest souls I've ever met (who’s like Yoda), sent me this text once that I read when I'm feeling on The Verge.
 I think it's a reminder for all of us:

 "I know this may be frustrating and hurt for a while.
 But you’re not an unlovable person and you’re not going to be alone forever.
 You’re too persistent and outgoing and passionate about life.
 You have difficulties finding someone because you’re a rarity in this world.
 Most people aren’t as driven and as excited about building a great life as you.
 While it’s a wonderful thing to be who you are, finding someone like yourself is like trying to hit a moving target.
 Those people are also constantly on the go.
 That's a hard target to hit.
 The windows of opportunity to make connections with them are often very small or they may have similar personalities that vibe with yours very well, but they are just going in different directions or are on different points along their paths.
 Romance can be hard, but it’s still always going to be worth the pursuit. "